Quarter- and half-filled quantum Hall states and their topological orders revealed by daughter states in bilayer graphene

-Composite fermions (CFs), electrons bound to a pair of flux quanta and carrying a charge of $q_\text{CF} =(1-2 \nu) e$, are pivotal for explaining half-filled states \cite{Jain_composite-fermion_1989}.
-At half filling, CFs are charge neutral and impervious to magnetic fields.
-Consequently, they can form a metallic Fermi surface\cite{halperin_theory_1993}, which is commonly observed in the half-filled zeroth Landau level (0LL).
+Composite fermions (CFs), electrons bound to a pair of flux quanta and carrying a charge of $q_\text{CF} =(1-2 \nu) e$, are pivotal for explaining half-filled states.\cite{Jain_composite-fermion_1989} At half filling, CFs are charge neutral and impervious to magnetic fields.
+Consequently, they can form a metallic Fermi surface,\cite{halperin_theory_1993} which is commonly observed in the half-filled zeroth Landau level (LL), denoted by $N=0$.
 At the same filling, incompressible states develop when the metallic state transitions into a CF superconductor.
-The attraction necessary for CF pairing arises in the first excited Landau level (1LL), whose single-electron in-plane wave functions differ from those of the 0LL\cite{Morf_transition_1998}.
-Alternatively, pairing can be promoted in wide quantum wells where wave functions extend out-of-plane\cite{Zhang_finite_thick_1986,Papic_wide_well_2009}.
-However, the choice of the pairing channel---and thus, whether the state exhibits Abelian or non-Abelian characteristics---is influenced by subtle effects such as Landau-level mixing.
-Even more elusive are states formed at quarter fillings, reported so far solely in GaAs\cite{Luhman_Observation_2008, Shabani_Evidence_2009, Shabani_Correlated_2009, Wang_Even_2022, Wang_Next_2023}.
-These states comprise charge-neutral pairs of four-flux composite fermions, \textsuperscript{4}CFs, which condense into a superfluid, similar to the case at half filling\cite{Zhao_CF_pairing_2023,Sharma_quarter_2024}.
+The attraction necessary for CF pairing arises in the first excited LL ($N=1$), whose single-electron in-plane wave functions differ from those at $N=0$.\cite{Morf_transition_1998} Alternatively, pairing can be promoted in wide quantum wells where wave functions extend out-of-plane.\cite{Zhang_finite_thick_1986, Papic_wide_well_2009} However, the choice of the pairing channel---and thus, whether the state exhibits Abelian or non-Abelian characteristics---is influenced by subtle effects such as Landau-level mixing (LLM).
+Even more elusive are states formed at quarter fillings, previously reported via magneto-resistance measurements on GaAs\cite{Luhman_Observation_2008, Shabani_Evidence_2009, Shabani_Correlated_2009, Wang_Even_2022, Wang_Next_2023} and in a capacitance measurement on monolayer graphene.\cite{Zibrov_Even_Denominator_2018} These states comprise charge-neutral pairs of four-flux composite fermions, \textsuperscript{4}CFs, which condense into a superfluid, similar to the case at half filling.\cite{Zhao_CF_pairing_2023, Sharma_quarter_2024}